alejandrogallo/cookiecutter-pypackage3/README.md

 *   Review the custom RTD templates in `docs/_templates`

 *   If you didn't do so during project creation, initialize git and push the project to Github

-*   If you are using the git-flow branching model, you *must* configure this on Github.
-Go to the "Settings" for the project, then "Branches", and switch the "Default branch" from "master", to "develop".
-You may consider protecting the master branch.

 *   Activate Travis CI.
 The easiest way to do this is to click on the `build|unknown` badge in the README on Github